 If you are insured under the Wet Langdurige Zorg – Wlz (Long-term Care Act) you are obliged to take out a Dutch health insurance.
-You can check on the website of the Social Security Office (Sociale Verzekeringsbank- SVB) if you are insured under this act.
+You can ask the Social Security Office (Sociale Verzekeringsbank- SVB) if you are insured under this act.

 Do I need to take out Dutch health insurance if I am on a short-term stay?

-If you are temporarily residing in the Netherlands (fewer than four months), you are not obliged to take out a Dutch health insurance.
-If you do not have a burgerservicenummer – BSN (citizen service number), you are not registered in the Netherlands but you still would like to take out Dutch health insurance, you will need to apply for it at the Social Security Office (Sociale Verzekeringbank – SVB).
-If you are working, it is likely that the request will not be accepted.
+If you are temporarily residing in the Netherlands (fewer than four months), you are not allowed to take out a Dutch health insurance.
 In that case, you should make sure to extend the international or travel insurance from your home country.

 If I don’t have a Dutch health insurance policy yet, is there a way to get my medical costs reimbursed?

-You need to have a Dutch health insurance within four months from the day you registered with the gemeente (municipality).
+You need to have a Dutch health insurance within four months from the day you have a residence permit and are registered with the gemeente (municipality).
 Please note that you will pay Dutch health insurance from the day you registered.
 Meaning, if you registered on 1 January but you take out the Dutch insurance on 1 March, you still have to pay for January and February.
 You can arrange reimbursement for health care costs incurred during that period.